5 Segmentation

 HOMV3XQW32LW gen_Mill dist_Secondary income_med w s

-RJ7CCATUH4Q1 gen_Mill dist_Tertiary income_med w s
+RJ7CCATUH4Q1 gen_Y dist_Tertiary income_med w s

 9GZT5Z5AOMKV gen_X dist_Primary income_med w m